 With a specialized telescope in Namibia, a DESY-led team of researchers has proven a certain type of binary star as a new kind of source for very high-energy cosmic gamma-radiation.
 Eta Carinae is located 7500 lightyears away in the constellation Carina (the ship’s keel) in the Southern Sky and, based on the data collected, emits gamma rays with energies all the way up to 400 gigaelectronvolts (GeV), some 100 billion times more than the energy of visible light.
-The team headed by DESY’s Stefan Ohm, Eva Leser and Matthias Füßling is presenting its findings, made at the gamma-ray observatory High Energy Stereoscopic System (H.E.S.S.), in the journal Astronomy & Astrophysics.
+The team headed by DESY’s Stefan Ohm, Eva Leser, and Matthias Füßling is presenting its findings, made at the gamma-ray observatory High Energy Stereoscopic System (H.E.S.S.), in the journal Astronomy & Astrophysics.
 A specially created multimedia animation explains the phenomenon.
-“With such visualizations, we want to make the fascination of research tangible,” emphasises DESY’s Director of Astroparticle Physics, Christian Stegmann.
+“With such visualizations, we want to make the fascination of research tangible,” emphasizes DESY’s Director of Astroparticle Physics, Christian Stegmann.

 Eta Carinae is a binary system of superlatives, consisting of two blue giants, one about 100 times, the other about 30 times the mass of our sun.
 The two stars orbit each other every 5.5 years in very eccentric elliptical orbits, their separation varying approximately between the distance from our Sun to Mars and from the Sun to Uranus.
 Both these gigantic stars fling dense, supersonic stellar winds of charged particles out into space.
 In the process, the larger of the two loses a mass equivalent to our entire Sun in just 5000 years or so.
 The smaller one produces a fast stellar wind traveling at speeds around eleven million kilometers per hour (about one percent of the speed of light).

 A huge shock front is formed in the region where these two stellar winds collide, heating up the material in the wind to extremely high temperatures.
-At around 50 million degrees Celsius, this matter radiates brightly in the X-ray range.
+At around 50 million degrees Celsius (90 million degrees Fahrenheit), this matter radiates brightly in the X-ray range.
 The particles in the stellar wind are not hot enough to emit gamma radiation, though.
 “However, shock regions like this are typically sites where subatomic particles are accelerated by strong prevailing electromagnetic fields,” explains Ohm, who is the head of the H.E.S.S. group at DESY.
 When particles are accelerated this rapidly, they can also emit gamma radiation.
 In fact, the satellites “Fermi”, operated by the US space agency NASA, and AGILE, belonging to the Italian space agency ASI, already detected high-energy gamma rays of up to about 10 GeV coming from Eta Carinae in 2009.

 “Different models have been proposed to explain how this gamma radiation is produced,” Füßling reports.
 “It could be generated by accelerated electrons or by high-energy atomic nuclei.”
 Determining which of these two scenarios is correct is crucial: very energetic atomic nuclei account for the bulk of the so-called Cosmic Rays, a subatomic cosmic hailstorm striking Earth constantly from all directions.
 Despite intense research for more than 100 years, the sources of the Cosmic Rays are still not exhaustively known.
 Since the electrically charged atomic nuclei are deflected by cosmic magnetic fields as they travel through the universe, the direction from which they arrive at Earth no longer points back to their origin.
 Cosmic gamma rays, on the other hand, are not deflected.
 So, if the gamma rays emitted by a specific source can be shown to originate from high-energy atomic nuclei, one of the long-sought accelerators of cosmic particle radiation will have been identified.